chasewnelson/SNPGenie/README.md

 3. One or more tab-delimited (.txt) **SNP Reports** in CLC format (http://www.geneious.com/).

 Further details on input are below.

+## Reference sequence
+The reference sequence must be present in a **FASTA** (.fa/.fasta) file.
+Providing only one reference sequence assumes...

 ## CLC Genomics Workbench Input